kevinlu1211/CarND/Part3-Behavioural-Cloning/README.md

 #### Explaination

-The model.py file contains the code for training and saving the convolution neural network, although this file is mostly bits and pieces from the Behavioural Cloning.ipynb.
-The Behavioural Cloning.ipynb has all the code that I used to preprocess, train and evaluate the model, which is of more interest (and prettier) than the model.py file
+The `model.py` file contains the code for training and saving the convolution neural network, although this file is mostly bits and pieces from the `Behavioural Cloning.ipynb`.
+The `Behavioural Cloning.ipynb` has all the code that I used to preprocess, train and evaluate the model, which is of more interest (and also more informative) than the `model.py` file

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my `drive.py` file, the car can be driven autonomously around the track by executing

 [image1]: ./model.png "model"